-Ford is in the early stages of on-road tests for a new generation of the Escape, or Kuga if you're reading this in Europe.
+Ford is in the late stages of on-road tests for a new generation of the Escape, or Kuga if you're reading this in Europe.

-A prototype has been spotted for the first time and hints at a smoother, more fluid-like design for the fourth-generation model.
-Ford's latest Focus is a good indication of what's to come.
+A prototype has been spotted again and hints at a smoother, more fluid-like design for the fourth-generation model.
+Ford's latest Focus, which we won't get in the United States, is a good indication of what's to come.

 Our earlier shots showed a test mule using the makeshift body of the current Escape to hide the new mechanicals.
 The lengthened tail section and wider hood of the test mule indicates that the new Escape will be longer and wider than its predecessor.